 I would suggest pre-booking spa treatments so that you can arrive knowing everything is in place.
 If you have an early flight and we've been unable to arrange an early check in, a massage on arrival will get the holiday started on a perfect note, and set the tone for the rest of the trip.

 The Maldives for families

-Only a 10 ten minute speedboat journey from Male Airport, Kurumba is both well-located and excellent value.
+Only a ten-minute speedboat journey from Male Airport, Kurumba is both well-located and excellent value.
 The dedicated play space and pool area ensure that parents can relax, knowing their children are being well looked after.

-Though the idea of being educated on holiday may not sound appealing, the marine biologist at the Conrad Rangali will bring the seabed to life for young explorers.
-Seeing turtles, octopuses, manta rays, and exotic fish darting in amongst the reef will mean they return home as lifelong marine enthusiasts.
+Though the idea of being educated on holiday may not sound appealing, the marine biologist at the Conrad Maldives Rangali Island will bring the seabed to life for young explorers.
+Seeing turtles, octopuses, manta rays, and exotic fish darting in among the reef will mean they return home as lifelong marine enthusiasts.

 Maldives and DubaiView this tour